gPatstat/foCCA/README.md

 source("MAE_calculator.R")

-- MAE: given a functional-ordinal dataset it computes the k-fold CV MAE for foCCA, fPCA, foFD, foLR and NCCA.
+- MAE(): given a functional-ordinal dataset it computes the k-fold CV MAE for foCCA, fPCA, foFD, foLR and NCCA.

 🔬 Simulations